Higher U(1)-gerbe connections in geometric prequantization: Motivation

-Traditional prequantum geometry is the differential geometry of smooth manifolds which are equipped with a {twist} in the form of a $U(1)$-principal bundle with a $U(1)$-principal connection.
-(See section II of \cite{BrylinskiLoop} for a modern account.)
-In the context of {geometric quantization} \cite{GQ} of symplectic manifolds these arise as \emph{prequantizations} (whence the name): lifts of the symplectic form from de Rham cocycles to {differential cohomology}.
-Equivalently, prequantum geometry is the \emph{contact geometry} of the total spaces of these bundles, equipped with their Ehresmann connection 1-form \cite{BW}.
-Prequantum geometry studies the automorphisms of prequantum bundles covering diffeomorphisms of the base -- the {prequantum operators} or {contactomorphisms} -- and the action of these on the space of sections of the associated line bundle -- the {prequantum states}.
-This is an intermediate step in the genuine {geometric quantization} of symplectic manifolds, which is obtained by ``dividing the above data in half'' by a choice of polarization.
-While polarizations do play central role in geometric quantum theory, for instance in the orbit method in geometric representation theory \cite{Kirillov}, to name just one example, geometic prequantum theory is of interest in its own right.
-For instance the quantomorphism group naturally provides a non-simply connected Lie integration of the {Poisson bracket} Lie algebra of the underlying symplectic manifold and the pullback of this extension along Hamiltonian actions induces central extensions of infinite-dimensional Lie groups (see for instance \cite{RS,Viz}).
-Moreover, the quantomorphism group comes equipped with a canonical injection into the group of bisections of the groupoid which integrates the {Atiyah Lie algebroid} associated with the given principal bundle (this we discuss below in \ref{HigherCourantQuantomorphimsGroupoids}).
-These are fundamental objects in the study of principal bundles over manifolds.
+In {geometric quantization} (see \cite{BrylinskiLoop, BatesWeinstein, Bongers} for review), a \emph{prequantization} of a symplectic manifold $(X,\omega)$ is a lift of the symplectic form from cocycles in de Rham cohomology to cocycles in {differential cohomology}.
+In more geometrical terms, this may be seen as the datum of a $U(1)$-principal bundle with connection $(P,\nabla)$ on $X$ whose curvature 2-form is the symplectic form $\omega$ \cite{GQ}.\footnote{More precisey, this is an \emph{integral} prequantization.
+The whole theory goes through without changes to prequantizations for any discrete subgroup of the real numbers, if only one allows diffeological structure groups.
+However here we will always assume our prequantizations to be integral, for ease of exposition.} The bundle $(P,\nabla)$ is called a \emph{prequantum bundle} for $\omega$ and the space of sections of the associated line bundle is the space of \emph{prequantum states}.
+The choice of a prequantum bundle is an intermediate step in the genuine {geometric quantization} of symplectic manifolds, which is obtained by ``dividing this data in half'' by a choice of polarization.
+While polarizations do play a central role in geometric quantum theory, for instance in the orbit method in geometric representation theory \cite{Kirillov}, to name just one example, the study of geometric prequantizations is of interest in its own right.
+For instance the quantomorphism group \cite{GQ, Kostant, Viz2}, i.e., the group of the automorphisms of the prequantum bundle covering diffeomorphisms of the base, naturally provides a Lie integration of the {Poisson bracket} Lie algebra of the underlying symplectic manifold.
+As the Poisson bracket Lie algebra is a central extension of the Lie algebra of Hamiltonian vector fields, pulling back the quantomorphism groups along Hamiltonian group actions induces central extensions of (possibly infinite-dimensional) Lie groups, see for instance \cite{RS,Viz, Viz2}.
+Moreover, as we discuss below in \ref{HigherCourantQuantomorphimsGroupoids}, the quantomorphism group of $(P,\nabla)$ comes equipped with a canonical injection into the group of bisections of the groupoid integrating the {Atiyah Lie algebroid} of $P$.